 - A written copy of oral instructions

 Most students work with the school's SSD coordinator to apply for accommodations before the AP Exam administration.
 The SSD coordinator requests and manages the accommodations through SSD online.

-All requests for accommodations and, when required, complete documentation must be submitted by the SSD coordinator through SSD Online by January 18, 2023.
+All requests for accommodations for this year's AP Exams and, when required, complete documentation must be submitted by the SSD coordinator through SSD Online by January 18, 2024.

 To learn more about requesting accommodations and administering AP Exams with accommodations, visit College Board SSD.

 Ordering Exams for Students with Accommodations

-At the beginning of the school year, work with your school's SSD coordinator to identify all students with approved or expected accommodations, to understand what students' approved or expected accommodations are.
+At the beginning of the school year, work with your school's SSD coordinator to identify all students with approved or expected accommodations.
 When you order exams, you'll need to identify which students may require special AP Exam formats or materials.

 In AP Registration and Ordering, you'll be able to indicate per student any special exam formats or materials needed.
 You'll also be able to view the status of accommodations requested for students, which will help to inform your exam order.
 It's still important to work with your school's SSD coordinator to account for students who will likely need accommodations but whose requests haven't yet been submitted or haven't yet been approved by College Board.

 Some students may not have received approval from the College Board SSD office for testing accommodations by the November 15 final ordering deadline.
 However, you should still include these students in your exam order and indicate all approved or expected special exam formats or materials before submitting your exam order.

 You'll be able to update an existing exam order for any students who receive accommodations approval after the November 15 final ordering deadline without incurring an additional fee.
 However, if you add a new exam order for a student after the November 15 final ordering deadline, an additional $40 per exam late order fee will be incurred.